 When to call 911:

-As of January 1, 2014, Animal Control Officers are no longer available in Jackson County.
 If you have a potentially dangerous situation involving animals, please dial 911.
-A law enforcement officer will be dispatched.
+An officer will be dispatched.

 Found a bat in your home?